tytydraco/yessleep/out/Every_game_reserve_has_its_own_stories_Ours_has_Nkaru.md

 The story doesn't make you believe in it.

 It just makes you wonder whether you've already seen it without realizing.

+Edit:

+Hey guys.
+I've recieved some more information and done some further research on this.
+Here are some rules I've learnt:

+If you hear a laughing dassie, walk away.
+It plays auditory tricks on you.

+If you see it at all, do not sleep facing the window the same day you saw it.

+If you've seen it during the day, have a buddy system.
+Stay with someone when moving in dark areas during the night.
+It hunts in the night.

+If you see it in your dreams, that means that you are it's primary target.
+It's able to track you throughout your life.

+It knows when you see it or try talking to it.
+NEVER try talk to it or say its name directed to the bush, it may grow an interest in you or your group.

+If it targets one member of a group, in the future it may target other members of that group.

+When animals start acting funny, take that as a warning.

+During the day it stalks.

+I hope this new information I've found can keep people safe, I'm beginning to wonder more and more if this entity really exists.